sameersbn/docker-gitlab-ci-multi-runner/README.md

   digitallumberjack/gitlab-ci-multi-runner:1.9.0
 ```

+If you want to share volumes between your containers and the runner in socket mode, use the `RUNNER_DOCKER_ADDITIONAL_VOLUME` variable to share `/builds:/builds`.

+You can increase the log maximum size by setting the RUNNER_OUTPUT_LIMIT variable (in kb)

 See https://docs.gitlab.com/ce/ci/docker/using_docker_build.html for more info.

 ## Concurrent jobs
 You an setup your runner to start multiple job in parallel by setting the environment variable `RUNNER_CONCURRENT` to the number of jobs you want to run concurrently.